Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-XQioxcXDRqc.md

 ### Transcript

-> no brainer no brainer are you adding support for mac anytime soon we don't have that um planned or anything yet but you know if you look at the history of our games we have had them all on all the things so maybe
+> no brainer no brainer are you adding support for mac anytime soon we don't have that, planned or anything yet but you know if you look at the history of our games we have had them all on all the things so maybe